Yasin Pehlivan

-Yasin Pehlivan (born 5 January 1989) is an Austrian professional footballer who plays as a midfielder for Turkish club Sakaryaspor.
+Yasin Pehlivan (born 5 January 1989) is an Austrian professional footballer who plays as a midfielder.
 He is also part of the Austria national team.
 Since his debut in 2009, he was capped 17 times.

 Club career

 Pehlivan began his career 1998 with Breitensee/Wat 16 (WS Ottakring) and signed in 2000 a loan deal with First Vienna FC.
 Than after two years turned back for a short stint and moved now on loan to SK Rapid Wien after two seasons with good performance for Rapid sold the club him.

 His good performance brought him the call to the first team in January 2009 from SK Rapid Wien and made his debut on 22 February 2009 against Red Bull Salzburg, on 14 March 2009 scored his first goal against Kapfenberger SV.

 He moved to Turkish Süper Lig side Gaziantepspor on 27 May 2011, signing a five-year contract.

-At the end of the season, he signed a three-year-contract with another Süper Lig side Bursaspor on 21 June 2013.
+At the end of the season, he signed a three-year contract with another Süper Lig side Bursaspor on 21 June 2013.

 On 22 August 2015, Pehlivan signed for FC Red Bull Salzburg on a one-year deal.